 Bike or walk to town (1.4 miles to the center; along route 9), and enjoy Rhinebeck's wide variety of restaurants, the farmer's market on Sundays, the independent Upstate movie theater, and exclusive shopping.
 Attend a party at Grasmere, or swim or play tennis at the town's recreational park.

 Visit historical sites (10 - 20 min) such as Clermont, Montgomery Place, Olana, and Wilderstein, Mills Mansion, Vanderbilt Mansion, and the FDR Presidential Library, Kingston's Historical District, the Kingston Roundout Waterfront, or catch a movie at the 1950 Hyde Park Drive-In movie theater.

 Take the Shortline Bus from Port Authority to Rhinebeck.
 The bus will drop you at the Beekman Arms Hotel in town.
 Bikes are accepted, first come, first served.
-Call 800-631-8405 for the most up to date information.
+Call (phone number hidden) for the most up to date information.
 Travel time: 2 hours.